mlehotay/ier/IER/README.md

 * There exists **exactly one objective physical reality**, governed by mind-independent law.
 * Within that reality, some physical systems operate as **Unified Experiential Fields (UEFs)**.
 * When a UEF exists, **experience exists** — **categorically**, not by degree.
-* Experience is **real by identity**, not an emergent accompaniment or functional output.
+* Experience is **real by identity**, not an emergent accompaniment, representation, or functional output.
 * **Experience confers no epistemic authority** about mind-independent reality.
 * Ethical significance follows **necessarily** wherever intrinsic constraint is borne from the inside.

-IER is not a theory of representation, cognition, intelligence, reportability, or measurement.
+IER is **not** a theory of representation, cognition, intelligence, reportability, measurement, or phenomenological method.

+It is a theory of:

+> **what experience is,
+> when it exists,
-It is a theory of **what experience is**, **when it exists**, and **what necessarily follows from its existence**.
+> and what necessarily follows from its existence.**

 ---

-## v10.7 Highlights (What Changed)

-Version **10.7** is a **tightening release**, not a conceptual overhaul.

-Key improvements:

-* **Information is explicitly non-primitive** Informational language is now defined as shorthand for *physically instantiated state distinctions that modulate future dynamics under intrinsic constraint*.

-* **System boundaries are normatively defined**
-  UEF attribution is regime-relative, not anatomical, functional, or observer-dependent.

-* **Categorical subjecthood is fully protected** Continuous parameters are explicitly distinguished from categorical regime membership.

-* **Epistemic non-authority is normatively fixed** Experiential description provides no privileged access to truth.

-* **Observer language is removed from the normative core**

-v10.7 closes the remaining specification-level ambiguities without adding new primitives.
+## Version 10.8 — What This Release Does

+**v10.8 is a hardening and consolidation release.**

+No new primitives are introduced.
+No ontological commitments are changed.

+Instead, v10.8:

+* converts several **asserted necessities into explicit impossibility arguments**
+* sharpens the role of **intrinsic constraint** without mechanizing it
+* adds a **principled scope limiter** to precautionary ethics
+* reduces surface area by **removing redundant or rhetorical documents**
+* enforces a **lean canon** with clearly marked optional material

+IER v10.8 is designed to feel **unavoidable rather than stipulated**.

 ---

 ## Architectural Principle: Normative Closure

-IER enforces a **strict separation of roles** across documents.
+IER enforces a strict separation of roles across documents.

 ### The Core Rule